mendhak/waveshare-epaper-display/README.md

 Note that if you set an Outlook Calendar ID, the Google Calendar will be ignored.

+### ICS Calendar

+ICS is simple, get the ICS URL for a calendar, and place it in `env.sh`.

+    export ICS_CALENDAR_URL=https://calendar.google.com/calendar/ical/xxxxxxxxxxxx/xxxxxxxxxxxxxx/basic.ics

+There is no username/password support.

+### CalDav Calendar

+For CalDav you will need the CalDav URL, username, and password.

+    export CALDAV_CALENDAR_URL=https://nextcloud.example.com/remote.php/dav/principals/users/123456/
+    export CALDAV_USERNAME=username
+    export CALDAV_PASSWORD=password

+Some CalDav features may not work well as the protocol is heavily undocumented, proprietary, and many servers don't implement it the same way.

 ## Pick a layout

 This is an optional step.
 There are a few different layouts to choose from.